Clinton-Davis/CapeTowns_Best_Bits/README.md

 The side scroll on burger deployment needs to be sorted out. when you click on the wind icon the map opens up.
 Links to be fixed on google:

--Abseil Table Mountain make lowe case
+-chef wherehouse

--Snookies is no working
+-water bykes
--chef wherehouse is coming up stardust -
+-jaonker hiuse

 ## Deployment